SachinyadavAug20/Netflix_UI_clone/README.md

 # Netflix_UI_clone
-This is UI clone of netflix
+This is UI clone of Netflix

 ![Demo of the UI](Assets/videos/demo.gif)